What is Conveyancing?

 What is a Section 32 Vendors Statement?

-You cannot sell your property without this document.
-A Section 32 Vendors Statement discloses to prospective purchasers details of the property such as relevant title particulars and details of any mortgages, caveats or covenants that may affect the title, planning details, council rates and other outgoings, details of any owners corporations, details of any building approvals and insurances, details of any notices or orders affecting the property, whether or not services are available and/or connected to the property and any other relevant details.
-A Contract of Sale is not enforceable unless a Section 32 Vendors Statement has been provided to the purchaser.
+A Section 32 (Vendors Statement) discloses to prospective purchasers details of the property such as relevant title particulars and details of any mortgages, caveats or covenants that may affect the title, planning details, council rates and other outgoings, details of any owners corporations, details of any building approvals and insurances, details of any notices or orders affecting the property, whether or not services are available and/or connected to the property and any other relevant details.

 What is a Section 27 Statement?